 - DMCA Technology Restrictions: the CSS (Content Scrambling System) of the DVD has not been bypassed or circumvented in order to make a digital copy of a clip of the DVD.

 Overall, you will want to run these scenarios through the fair use checklists, such as the one offered by the University of Minnesota Libraries.
+Faculty are encouraged to save a copy of their completed fair use checklist for their records.
+If none of the above options apply, you must obtain permission to use the item.
+Permissions can generally be obtained from the Copyright Clearance Center or from the copyright holder (generally the publisher).
+Evidence of permission must be submitted to the library with your reserve request.
 Because these qualifications are so rigorous, you may want to try finding a streaming copy of the content first or to consult with Marian Taliaferro or Georgie Donovan before agreeing to create digital clips.

 The Copyright Clearance Center also has published a guide titled Using Electronic Reserves: Guidelines and Best Practices for Copyright Compliance which offers best practices.
 The Copyright Clearance Center has a more conservative approach to copyright.
 They offer fee-based online permissions to use content from thousands of rights holders for a variety of needs including e-reserves, library reserves, interlibrary loan, document delivery, print and electronic course packs, classroom handouts, distance education, and administrative uses.